-Total noncurrent assets dropped from P31.30 billion to P31.13 billion.
-Increase in investments in associates and joint ventures pertains mainly to equity earnings intake as of the period.
-Property and equipment at cost decreased from P8.45 billion to P8.30 billion due to disposal of assets and effect of depreciation as of the period.
+Total noncurrent assets slightly dropped from P31.23 billion to P31.15 billion.
+Increase in investments in associates and joint ventures pertain mainly to equity earnings intake as of the period.
+Property and equipment at cost decreased from P8.45 billion to P8.20 billion due to disposal of assets and effect of depreciation as of the period.
 Reduction in the right-of-use assets pertains to amortization as of the period.

-Total consolidated liabilities dropped from P30.03 billion to P28.62 billion.
+Total consolidated liabilities dropped from P30.03 billion to P28.82 billion.

-Total current liabilities were reduced from P20.18 billion to P19.40 billion primarily because of settlement of the Group's loans and payment to its supplier and contractors.
-Current portion of long term debt increased due to additional borrowings of the construction segment.
-Increase in income tax payable pertains to income tax due for the quarter.
-Decrease in due to related parties pertains to payment of obligations of the education segment.
+Total current liabilities slightly increased from P20.18 billion to P20.26 billion due to additional borrowings of the Group, softened by religious payment of maturing loans.
+Reduction in income tax payable pertains to payment of the 2020 tax obligation.
+Decrease in due to related parties pertains to payment of obligations of the education group.